 How to Make Chatrooms for Anxiety More Useful

 - Help Others There's a tendency to want to only receive help from others, never to give it.
 But don't forget that you want to foster a community of support within these chatrooms.
 The best way to do that is to also try to be as helpful as possible.
 No matter how much you're struggling, you're bound to find useful strategies and information and you can share that with others.
+Failing that, just conveying empathy and being emotionally support can help contribute to a therapeutic community - and may even make you feel better about yourself in the process!

 Best Anxiety Chat Rooms